apache/kudu/docs/design-docs/cfile.md

 ## File Format

-The CFile header, cblocks, and footer are written consecutively to the file without padding.
+The CFile header, blocks, and footer are written consecutively to the file without padding.

 ### Header Layout